pi8027/stablesort/README.md

 representing the divide-and-conquer structure of sort.
 One may prove the stability of a new sorting function by using the parametricity translation (Paramcoq) and providing a lemma corresponding to the binary tree construction.
-This library also provides optimized mergesort algorithms: one for the call-by-need evaluation (`CBNOpt.sort`) and another for the call-by-value evaluation (`CBVOpt.sort`).
+This library also provides optimized mergesort algorithms: ones for the call-by-need evaluation and others for the call-by-value evaluation.

 The mergesort functions and the stability proofs provided in this library are mostly based on ones in the `path` library of Mathematical Components.